insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 ##### (b) Editing Attribute within Organization Scope (global attribute)
 On deleting an Attribute from the Manage Schema section, it will not be visible in new processflow.

-(B) To `Delete Schema`, do the following steps:
+To `Delete Schema`, do the following steps :

-1) Go to Processflow [designer](/processflow/designer-processflow/) section and drag the app node for which you want to deleted schema.
+1) Go to Processflow [designer](/processflow/components-of-processflow/) section and drag the app node for which you want to deleted schema.
 2) Now click on the app node, and under schema field click Manage Schema.
 3) You will be redirected to the `Manage Schema and Action` pop-up.
 4) In the `Manage Schema and Action` window, you will be able to delete any existing Schema by click on the Schema context menu and clicking on Delete Schema Option.

 #### Deleting Attribute